 Examines the various systems of the body including the respiratory, cardiovascular, digestive and excretory systems using a comparative approach.
 Discusses the control of these systems and behavior by the nervous and endocrine systems.
 Inherent is an analysis of an interaction between the mechanisms of homeostatic regulation and the environment.
 Laboratory investigations using local animals illustrate some of the principles outlined in lecture through the use of student and/or instructor generated hypothesis testing and uses modern equipment including computers, Data Acquisition Units, amplifiers, transducers, stimulators and activity monitors.
 Additional course fee required.
-Spring of even years.
+Spring of odd years.
 Prerequisite(s): Junior or Senior Biology or Psychology major.
 (WRCO)

-*All course information is from the 2013-2014 Catalog.
+*All course information is from the 2015-2016 Catalog.